thelastpickle/cassandra-reaper/docker/README.md

 Building Reaper Packages Using Docker
 -------------------------------------

-These commands will install all dependencies needed to build the Debian, jar, and RPM packages:
+This command installs all dependencies needed to build the Debian, jar, and RPM packages:

     docker build --tag reaper-build-packages --file docker/build-packages/Dockerfile .

-These commands need to be run to build the packages into the host machine's `./packages` directory:
+This command builds the packages into the host machine's `./packages` directory:

     docker run -ti -v `pwd`/packages:/usr/src/app/packages reaper-build-packages